Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 In contrast to structural-functionalists, conflict theorists argue that stratification is dysfunctional and harmful in society.
 According to this theory, stratification benefits the rich and powerful at the expense of the poor.
 Conflict theory assumes that those in high positions perpetually try to increase their wealth at the expense and suffering of those who occupy low positions.
 For example, many wealthy families pay low wages to nannies to care for their children, gardeners to tend to their yards, and maids to clean their homes.
 Conflict theorists believe that this competitive system, together with structural barriers to upward mobility ends up creating and perpetuating stratification systems.
 Conflict theorists hold that competition and inequality are not inevitable but are created and maintained by people.
 Meanwhile, structural-functionalists rebut that people do not always act solely out of economic self-interest.

-Social stratification benefits the rich and powerful at the expense of the poor, People in high positions try to increase their wealth at the expense of people in low positions, Structural barriers to upward mobility create and perpetuate stratification systems, and Inequality ensures that the most functionally important jobs are filled by the best qualified people
+People in high positions try to increase their wealth at the expense of people in low positions, Structural barriers to upward mobility create and perpetuate stratification systems, Inequality ensures that the most functionally important jobs are filled by the best qualified people, or Social stratification benefits the rich and powerful at the expense of the poor

-Social layering ensures that the best people are on top of the social hierarchy, Inequality ensures that the most functionally important jobs are filled by the best qualified people, Social layering ensures that the less worthy people are at the bottom of the social hierarchy, and Inequality ensures that wealthy families reproduce and perpetuate the system of stratification
+Inequality ensures that the most functionally important jobs are filled by the best qualified people, Social layering ensures that the less worthy people are at the bottom of the social hierarchy, Social layering ensures that the best people are on top of the social hierarchy, or Inequality ensures that wealthy families reproduce and perpetuate the system of stratification